Curriculum is based upon requirements set by the American Board of Orthopaedic Surgery.

 Two PGY-5 residents are selected yearly by the faculty to function as Administrative Chief Residents.
 They are given advanced responsibilities in teaching, organization, and administration.
 The Chief Residents work closely with the Program Director and the Director of Resident Education to provide continuous resident feedback about various aspects of the program.

 The Norris Medical Library on the USC Health Sciences Campus has an extensive orthopaedic surgery section.
 The affiliated hospitals also have libraries which have current and past orthopaedic periodicals and reference books.
-Faculty and Alumni have donated funds to establish a collection of books located at the LAC+USC Medical Center.
+Faculty and Alumni have donated funds to establish a collection of books located at the Los Angeles General Medical Center.
 Also, the Norris Medical Library website includes access to numerous medical literatures, including multiple orthopaedic surgery full online books, journal databases, as well as other digital resources.

 Conferences & Courses

 Residents are encouraged to attend educational conferences and courses throughout the PGY-1 through PGY-5 years.
 During this time, residents are frequently able to attend AO Basic and advanced courses as well as more specialized courses related to their desired field of interest.
 Also, all fifth year residents are provided time off to attend both the annual American Academy of Orthopaedic Surgery conference as well as the annual Miller’s Board Review conference.